Rules for the Use of Boats at UW FHL

 4. Prep the boat

-- Turn battery switch to on.
-In the Auklet, the battery switches are in the compartment beneath the console and steering wheel (use “Battery 1” or “Battery 2” but NOT 1 + 2 together).
-In the Bufflehead the switch is in the starboard stern corner.
-In the Coot, it is inside the starboard stern hatch (not the switch below its steering console).
+• Turn battery switch to on.
+In the Auklet, the battery switches are in the compartment beneath the console and steering wheel (use “Battery 1 + 2″ together in the down/6 o’clock position).
+In the Coot, the switch is inside the starboard stern hatch (not the switch below its steering console).
 Turn these off when finished with the boat to ensure the GPS unit doesn’t wipe out the battery.

-- Connect gas line to one of the tanks by retracting its collar the releasing collar once connected.
+• Connect gas line to one of the tanks by retracting its collar then releasing collar once connected.
 If fuel runs out and needs to be primed, hold the pump bulb vertically with the arrow pointed up and squeeze with 2 thumbs just until bulb begins to firm up.

 5. Starting procedures

-- Even when cold, simply turning the key should start these engines.
-Let it idle for 5 minutes before leaving the dock.
+• Even when cold, simply turning the key should start these engines.
+Let idle for 5 minutes before leaving the dock.
 If it doesn’t want to start, pull up on the cold-start/idle lever and push in the ignition key briefly to choke the engine.
 Turn the key again.

-- While squeezing the shift-lock (white bar in the throttle lever), push the shift/throttle lever forward and reverse for respective gears; continuing to move it in either direction increases the speed.
+• While squeezing the shift-lock (white bar in the throttle lever), push the shift/throttle lever forward and reverse for respective gears; try this BEFORE untying the boat.
+Continuing to move it in either direction increases the speed.
 Make decisive shifts instead of grinding the gears.

 6. Once you are well clear of the breakwater, advance the throttle sufficiently to just bring the boat up on plane.
 Do not run the boats above 5,000 RPMs.
 Higher throttle settings waste fuel and do not greatly increase speed.

 8. The Auklet and Coot have automatic bilge pumps below deck that can also be switched on via the dash console.
-If you notice excess water in these boats, check the scuppers at the rear of the deck and in the stern, which may be clogged with debris.
+If you notice excess water on deck, check the scuppers at the rear of the deck and in the stern, which may be clogged with debris.
 If activating the switch doesn’t pump out the water, DO NOT OPERATE THE BOAT; notify the BSO or Maintenance.

-11. Return life jackets (hang them up!), sign in the actual time of your return, and note any problems on the sign-out sheet.
-Urgent problems should be immediately brought to the attention of the Marine Tech or the Maintenance crew.
+• Return life jackets (hang them up!), sign in the actual time you’re finishing up, and note any problems on the sign-out sheet.
+Urgent problems that need to be addressed be the next trip should be immediately brought to the attention of the Marine Tech or the Maintenance crew.

 Talk to the BSO about circumstances under which you might gently “land” the Auklet or Coot onshore, keeping in mind that you (or someone else who is boat-certified) will need to “tend” the boat at all times.
 No walking away from a beached boat!